We print your images exactly as you've uploaded them, so it’s important to make sure that they look their best before uploading.

 - When viewing your images at a reduced scale, it is easy to overlook the minute details that may be more obvious to your eye once viewing your printed images in your books.

-- For any group shots or photos captured in motion, open those images on your computer prior to upload and view at 100% or 200%.
+- For any group shots or photos captured in motion, open those images on your computer prior to upload and view at 200%.
 Any soft focus areas or quality issues will be much more pronounced when viewing your images at a greater zoom.

 - If an image is blurred there is little that can be done to correct this.
 In any areas of blurriness, the print-dot will be more easily observed.